jeatt/jeatt.github.io/README.md

 # jea.tt

 This is the source code for http://jea.tt.
-Site is built in Jekyll and Compass and hosted on Github (obviously).
-In to the final push before launch now.
-Uploading some test content, to be followed by final content later this week (I'll hold myself to that).
+The site is built in Jekyll and Compass and hosted on Github (obviously).
+I seem unwilling to commit myself, no pun intended, to a 1.0 release so I'm allowing myself to spend a week or so in beta.